This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

 Storing – Keeping your bread fresh

-There are no preservatives in your homemade bread, so store cooled loaf in a lightly sealed plastic bag for up to 3 days.
+There are no preservatives in your homemade bread, so store the cooled loaf in a lightly sealed plastic bag for up to 3 days.

 If desired, enclose a stalk of celery in the bag to keep bread fresh longer.